HL7/US-Core/source/pages/_includes/us-core-implantable-device-intro.md

    - either as the Human Readable Form (HRF) string representation of the barcode
    - or the Automatic Identification and Data Capture (AIDC) representation.
 1. The following parsed content from the UDI
-   - the Device Identifier (DI) and at least one the following Production Identifiers (UDI-PI):
+   - the Device Identifier (UDI-DI) and at least one the following Production Identifiers (UDI-PI):
      - the manufacture date
      - the expiration date
      - the lot number